Are you constantly scratching your head?

 Ringworm of the scalp

-Unlike previous causes of scabs on scalp, the cause of ringworm is known.
+Unlike previous causes of scabs, the cause of ringworm is known.

 It is a fungal infection that involves the scalp, hair shafts, and the skin.